Published By Janet Gershen-Siegel at December 23rd, 2018

 Fortunately, you can unlink them both by taking steps to uncouple them.

-Say, if you get credit cards just for your firm, or you open business checking accounts and various other bank accounts, then the credit reporting agencies will start to treat your personal and small business credit on an individual basis.
+Say, if you get cards just for your firm, or you open business checking accounts and various other bank accounts, then the CRAs will start to treat your personal and small business credit on an individual basis.

-You can also pay for your company’s expenses with your small business credit card or checking account.
+You can also pay for your company’s expenses with your business card or checking account.
 Also, make sure it is the business’s full name on the bill and not your own.

-Just like every entity out there, credit reporting bureaus such as Equifax and Experian are only as good as their files.
+Just like every entity out there, CRAs such as Equifax and Experian are only as good as their files.

 If your business’s name is like another’s, or your name is a lot like another company owner’s, there could be some oversights.